BetonQuest/mkdocs-snippets/README.md

 ## Features

+* Organize your snippets in a way that makes sense for you:
   * Multiple snippets per file thanks to YAML syntax.
   * Snippets are loaded from any (nested) directory inside the configured `snippets_dir`.
-  * This allows you to organize your snippets in a way that makes sense for you.
-* Recursively include snippets in snippets.
+  * Recursively include snippets in snippets!
 * Links in snippets are automatically converted to relative links based on the snippet's location.
   * This allows you to use links in your snippets without having to worry about the snippet's location.
+  * Also works with `mike`!
 * Snippets preserve the indentation of the snippet call.
   * This allows you to use snippets in lists and code blocks without having to worry about indentation.
 * Customizable snippet syntax.